Tennis champ, trailblazer Althea Gibson honored at US Open

 They won at Roland Garros and Wimbledon, but the “powers that be” were not thrilled and “you needed a spy glass to see the headline ‘Minorities Win,'” Buxton said.
 Both were denied membership at the All England Club despite being Wimbledon champions.
 (Buxton is still waiting).

 Nonetheless, Gibson got the royal treatment with a ticker-tape parade in July in New York after receiving the 1957 Wimbledon trophy from Queen Elizabeth II.
-A month later, she won the U.S. Nationals at Forest Hills.
+Two months later, she won the U.S. Nationals at Forest Hills.

 “That was an incredible joy for her,” Simpson said.